‘Game Of Thrones’ Season 7 Finale Cliffhanger To Focus On Jon Snow Again?

 “I really felt like at the end of last season everything was set up for how it was going to end.
 Every character came to a little junction in their lives.
 Now we’re all going to crash down together to however this show ends.”

 White Walkers are marching towards Westeros and the King in the North knows that the only way they can stand a chance against the army of the undead is to unite.
-A Reddit user, who goes under the pseudonym notawayforlads, leaked several artworks on the website and one of them presents a promising angle involving Jon.
+A Reddit user, who goes by the pseudonym notawayforlads, leaked several peices of art on the website and one of them presents a promising angle involving Jon.

 One image is titled “Game of Thrones VII.
-Dragonpit Entrance” which pertains to the place in King’s Landing which the Targaryens built to serve as abode for their dragons.
+Dragonpit Entrance” which pertains to the place in King’s Landing which the Targaryens built to serve as an abode for their dragons.
 Another concept art features Tyrion Lannister and Bronn who are seemingly ushering Jon into the Dragonpit.

 The Dragonpit ft.
 Tyrion, Bronn, and Jon pic.twitter.com/AjzMZqQSe5